ronygomes/reference/SpringSecurity/spring-security-intro/README.md

 Spring Security works with 'SecurityFilterChain', which is list of filters.
 One way of updating the configuration is to define new
 `SecurityFilterChain` bean.

-By default a credential with name 'user' and random password is generated.
-Folllowing configuration will create a static user/password
+By default, a credential with name 'user' and random password is generated.
+Following configuration will create a static user/password

 ```
 spring.security.user.name=admin